udesly-adapter/university/docs/shopify/03 - Forms/03 - account.md

 ---
 In this page you will find all the forms related to all the accounts functionalities, like login, register and so on!

-> Take in mind that by default Shopify Customers are DISABLED.
-You need to enable them from the Shopify settings area, follow the official guide to enable them
+> Take in mind that by default Shopify Customers are **disabled**.
+You need to enable them from the Shopify settings area, follow the [**official guide**](https://help.shopify.com/en/manual/checkout-settings/customer-accounts) to enable them

 ### Login